RiccardoZaffalon/mohdule.github.io/_posts/tuts&guides/2015-10-20-how-to-setup-a-dev-environment-in-linux.md

 with linuxbrew we can easily install various packages like (Nodejs , Ruby , ...etc).
 <br />

-### #-Dependancies :
+### #-Dependencies :

-You need to install a number of dependancies before you can install LinuxBrew.
+You need to install a number of dependencies before you can install LinuxBrew.

->Note: sometimes these dependancies fail to install if so retry again or find them in your favorite package manager.
+>Note: sometimes these dependencies fail to install if so retry again or find them in your favorite package manager.

 <br />